joj-macho/Math-Science-Playground/armstrong-numbers/README.md

 ## Description

-Armstrong numbers, also known as narcissistic numbers, are positive integers that are equal to the sum of their own digits raised to the power of the number of digits.
+An Armstrong number (also known as a narcissistic number, pluperfect number, or pluperfect digital invariant) is a number that is equal to the sum of its own digits each raised to the power of the number of digits.
+In other words, it's a number for which the sum of the nth power of its digits is equal to the number itself.

 For example, the number 153 is an Armstrong number because $1^3 + 5^3 + 3^3 = 153$.

-This program, Armstrong Number Checker, is a Python program that provides functionality to check if a number is an Armstrong number and to list all Armstrong numbers within a given range.
+This program, Armstrong Number Checker, allows users to check if a given number is an Armstrong number or list Armstrong numbers within a specified range.

 ## How it Works